CodeAltF4/StDat/README.md

 Some bad solutions are in use, currently working on eliminating the bad solutions and replacing it with better code.

-I am allways open for ideas and things to improve the program.
+I am always open for ideas and things to improve the program.